wp99cp/eMeal_menuplanung/Readme.md

 # eMeal - Menuplanung

-A complete rewrite of the eMeal - Menüplanung application using Next.js, React and MongoDB.
+A complete rewrite of the eMeal - Menüplanung application using Next.js, React and PostgresSQL.